mayerrobert/jmurmel/murmel-langref.md

     1

-a number in double precision
+Datatype float: a number in double precision

 numbers that contain the characters '.eE' are interpreted as double precision (java.lang.Double)

     1.

-a number in scientific notation
+a float in scientific notation

     1e3